inductiva/task-runner/README.md

 make task-runner-cuda-up
 ```

-#### Combined mode
+#### Unified mode
-Build and run the Task Runner with file-tracker combined in a single container:
+Build and run the Task Runner with file-tracker unified in a single container:

 ```
-make task-runner-combined-up
+make task-runner-unified-up
 ```

 ### Run Simulations